Characterizing the Feasible Payoff Set of OLG Repeated Games

 \section{Comparative Statics of the Feasible Payoff Set}

-In this section, we study comparative statics of the feasible set w.r.t. both $T$ and $\delta$.
-From Theorem 1 in the previous section, we know that the feasible payoff set depends on $\delta$ and $T$ only through $\delta^T$.
+In this section, we study the comparative statics of the feasible set with respect to both $T$ and $\delta$.
+From \autoref{them:1} in the previous section, we know that the feasible payoff set depends on $\delta$ and $T$ only through $\delta^T$.